bitcoinops/bitcoinops.github.io/_includes/templates/compatibility-page.md

 ### Usability

-*Click on a thumbnail for a larger image or to the play its video.*
+*Click on a thumbnail for a larger image or to play its video.*

 {% for example in tool.segwit.examples %}{% capture /dev/null %}
   {% if example.link %}